onqtam/code-evolution/pop_shots/README.md

 Controls (the current worm has it's sight on):

 - Tab to switch the current worm
-- The arrow keys to to move the worm and his aim
+- The arrow keys to move the worm and his aim
 - Hold space to fire a weapon
 - Use 1/2 to switch between the bazooka and grenades
 - Enter to jump